Marriage Allowance UK 2024/25 Calculator

 Come utilizzare UK Marriage Allowance Calculator

-Enter the annual income for both partners.
-The lower earner is the one who will transfer £1,260 of their unused Personal Allowance to the higher earner.
+Insert the annual income of both partners.
+The lower-earning partner will transfer £1,260 of their unused Personal Allowance to the higher-earning partner.

-Apply at GOV.UK using the lower earner's details.
+Ask about benefits on GOV.UK using partner income data with lower earnings.
 The transfer is automatic for subsequent years.
-You can backdate up to 4 tax years.
+You can claim it retrospectively up to 4 tax years.

-The higher earner's tax code changes to include 'M' (e.g. 1383M).
-The lower earner's code changes to include 'N'.
+Partner's code with higher income changes to include 'M' (e.g. 1383M).
+Partner's code with lower income changes to include 'N'.
 HMRC updates payroll automatically.

 Suggerimenti

-- You can claim Marriage Allowance online in minutes at GOV.UK — you just need your National Insurance numbers and dates of birth.
+- You can claim your Marriage Allowance online on GOV.UK in just a few minutes - all you need is your National Insurance numbers and dates of birth.

-- Remember to cancel the transfer if the lower earner's income increases significantly (e.g., returning to work after a career break).
+- Remember to cancel the transfer if your partner's lower income increases significantly (e.g., returning to work after a pause).

-- Widows/widowers can claim for the year of bereavement — check the GOV.UK guidance for deceased spouse rules.
+- Widows/widowers may claim it for the year of bereavement - check GOV.UK for rules on deceased spouse.

 Domande frequenti